silshack/spring2016/_posts/jasonwang/2015-03-17-jasonwang-files-exercises.md

 Fairly straightforward, as it only needed an if/else conditional to separate the cases.
 Though one strange thing- my print statement differs from the original example as the commas carried over when I ran it.
 I still haven't really figured out why though.

+Exercise 4:
+<iframe src="https://trinket.io/embed/python3/fcaed28a4a" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+It was tricky getting a grasp of the lists of lists' properties (especially the fact that breaking apart the list gives entire rows that are able to be indexed theselves).
+It's overall a lot closer to human thinking that I initially thought (I thought that the
+"rows" were equivalent to pointers, rather than the whole row itself).